A tranche is a slice of a bundle of derivatives. It allows you to invest in the portion with similar risks and rewards.

 In the drive to make a high profit, they didn't realize there was a good chance the loan wouldn't be repaid.
 The credit rating agencies, like Standard & Poor's, made things worse.
 They rated some of these tranches AAA, even though they had sub-prime mortgages in them.

 Investors were also lulled by buying guarantees, called credit default swaps.
 Reliable insurance companies, like American International Group, sold the insurance on the risky tranches just like any other insurance product.
 But AIG didn't take into account that all the mortgages would go south at the same time.
 The insurer didn't have the cash on hand to pay off all the credit default swaps.

 The Federal Reserve bailed out AIG to keep it from going bankrupt.
 Without the bailout, all the companies and pension funds that owned credit default swaps would have also been threatened with bankruptcy.

 Tranches are sophisticated financial products that allow investors to choose very specific risk and reward portions.
 Tranches from the early years of a mortgage bundle are low risk and low return.
 Z-tranches are the riskiest.
 They only pay out once the other tranches are paid.

-Individual investors should avoid tranches.
+Individual investors should likely avoid tranches.
 They are a synthetic product that has very little relation to their underlying real assets.
 That makes it difficult to determine whether they are a good value.
 They are also very complicated.
-It's hard to know whether they meet investors' asset allocation and diversification goals.
+It's hard to know whether they meet your asset allocation and diversification goals.